- Total population: 6.1 million

 Lebanon crisis briefing

-More than 1 million Syrians have fled to Lebanon since the onset of the Syrian war in 2011.
-The IRC provides emergency and long-term services for these refugees and the struggling Lebanese communities hosting them.
+1.5 million Syrians have fled to Lebanon since the onset of the Syrian war in 2011.
+The IRC provides emergency and long-term services for Syrians and the struggling Lebanese communities hosting them.

 What caused the current crisis in Lebanon?

-Since the start of the Syrian conflict in 2011, Lebanon has taken in over 1 million refugees.
-Syrians now constitute almost a third of the country’s population.
+Since the start of the Syrian conflict in 2011, Lebanon has taken in some 1.5 million Syrians who fled their homes for safety.

-With no formal refugee camps in Lebanon, Syrians are living in cramped apartments, unfinished buildings and tents.
+With no formal refugee camps in Lebanon, Syrians are living in cramped apartments, unfinished building, and tents.
 Currently, humanitarian services are unable to keep up with needs as refugees deplete their resources.

 What are the main humanitarian challenges in Lebanon?

-Seven out of 10 Syrian refugees in Lebanon live in extreme poverty.
+The vast majority of Syrian refugees in Lebanon live in extreme poverty.
 Meanwhile, host communities, many of them already poor, have seen living conditions deteriorate in their neighborhoods.

-Women and girls, specifically, are at risk of violence and exploitation in daily life, and many cannot access the services and support they need.
+Displaced women and girls are at increased risk of violence and exploitation in daily life, and many cannot access the services and support they need.